May 31st Birthday Love: Walt Whitman

 Walt Whitman | Enhanced image by Great Bridge Associates

-Walt Whitman was born son of house-builder Walter Whitman and Louisa Van Velsor on this day May 31, 1819, in West Hills in Huntington on Long Island, NY.
+Walt Whitman was born the son of a house-builder, Walter Whitman, and Louisa Van Velsor on this day May 31, 1819, in West Hills in Huntington on Long Island, NY.
 He spent much of his childhood and career years in Brooklyn, where he left school at the young age of eleven to work.
 By the age of twelve, he was learning the printer’s trade, and during that time he developed a deep love for reading and read works of Homer, Dante, Shakespeare, and the Bible.
 Later he took jobs as a teacher, journalist, and government clerk.

 Although controversial in his time, especially for the sensuality expressed in Leaves of Grass, Walt Whitman is considered one of America’s greatest poets, with his 1855 poetry collection Leaves of Grass as his magnum opus.
 His poetry reflects transcendentalism and realism, celebrating human dignity, body, and soul.
 Leaves of Grass was inspired by his travels and his love for transcendental writer Ralph Waldo Emerson, and Whitman also influenced many writers to come, including Ezra Pound, William Carlos Williams, and Allen Ginsberg.